asfadmin/Discovery-MkDocs-Test/markdown-docs/asf_search/BestPractices.en.md

 Both can be found in the [constants list](https://github.com/asfadmin/Discovery-asf_search/blob/master/asf_search/constants/DATASET.py).

 ### SLC-Burst
-The SLC Burst dataset has both tiff and xml data associated with a single entry in cmr.
-To access the xml data, see the section on [downloading additional files](/asf_search/searching/#Downloading-additional-files).
+The SLC Burst dataset has both tiff and xml data associated with a single entry in CMR.
+To access the xml data, see the section on [downloading additional files](#downloading-additional-files).

 `fullBurstID`, `relativeBurstID`, and `absoluteBurstID` are SLC Burst specific filters.
-For getting a temporal stack of products over a single burst frame use the `fullBurstID`, which is shared between all bursts over a single frame.
+To get a temporal stack of products over a single burst frame, use `fullBurstID`, which is shared between all bursts over a single frame.

 ### Further Reading
-For more information on the constants and keywords available, see [this page](/asf_search/searching/#keywords).
+For more information on the constants and keywords available, see the [Keywords](/asf_search/searching/#keywords) section.

+## Search Specifics
+This section contains information on granule and product searches, secondary searches, and other search details.

-## Granule & Product Searches
+### Granule and Product Search
 `granule_search()` and `product_search()` are similar.
 Granule (also called a scene) searches include all files types for the specified granule, whereas product searches specify one file type.
 Granule searches can be 1:many, whereas a product search will always be 1:1.